RiazMahmood6/FAQ-Chatbot/README.md

 3. It finds the most similar question and retrieves the corresponding answer.
 4. If no relevant match is found, it responds with a default message.

+## Use Cases
+This chatbot can be used in various industries, including:
+- **Retail & E-commerce**: Answer customer queries regarding products, pricing, and policies.
+- **University Libraries**: Assist students with book availability, library rules, and opening hours.
+- **Hotels & Hospitality**: Provide guests with information about services, booking details, and amenities.
+- **Shops & Supermarkets**: Help customers with product inquiries and promotions.
+- **Customer Service**: Automate responses to frequently asked questions in different businesses.

 ## Technologies Used
 - Python
 - Flask